hfboyce/tableau_course/_sources/lessons/tableau1.md

 1. What must you have in order for us to have some form of version control beyond saving files with different names?
 2. Who is Tableau's Co-founder and technical advisor?
 3. Name me a company that uses Tableau.
-4. What Visualization tool was acquired by Google?
+4. What visualization tool was acquired by Google?
 5. **True or False:** You must have some coding experience to use Tableau.